ai-poet/claude-code-codex-ui/README.md

 # Claude Code UI

-Use Claude Code to perform multiple tasks in parallel with a Claude Code-style UI.
+Use Claude Code to perform multiple tasks in parallel with a modern UI.

 A code agent task management system that provides parallel execution of Claude Code automation tasks.
 Users can run multiple Claude Code agents simultaneously through a web interface focused on Claude Code integration.